UnlyEd/GraphCMS-cache-boilerplate/README.md

     - `CC_TEST_REPORTER_ID`: **Use your own or remove it**, or your build results will be mixed with our own
     - For additional documentation, see [CI with AWS CodeBuild](#ci-with-aws-codebuild)

-### _How do I configure my app that currently queries GCMS API directly, and use my newly created cache service instead?_
+### _"How do I configure my app that currently queries GCMS API directly, and use my newly created cache service instead?"_

 It really depends on the implementation of you app here.
 If you're using react with Apollo for instance, it's just a matter of changing the endpoint to target your cache (`/cache-query` endpoint) rather than your GCMS endpoint, and not use any credentials (the cache doesn't need any).